 First, I will reveal to you the 6 most accessible saffron substitutes to find.
 After reading, I believe you can choose for yourself the best appropriate one!

 Now, let’s get started!

-Turmeric is the spice that is widely mentioned on food forums as the closest substitute to saffron.
-It also has the nickname “saffron of the Indies” because of its similar yellow color compared to saffron.
+Turmeric is the spice that is widely mentioned as the closest substitute to saffron.
+Vice versa, you can also use saffron to switch in for turmeric when in need.
+That’s all because of their similar yellow color.

 What?
 You see their colors are very different?
 Yes, but that’s when they’re dry.
 When you add turmeric to your dish, it gives off a golden-yellow color that is extremely similar to saffron.

 Also, because of this amazing similarity in color, some unscrupulous merchants have mixed turmeric with real saffron to reduce the capital cost and improve profits.